rmcanany/SolidEdgeHousekeeper/README.md

 Top down is meant for self-contained project directories (e.g., `C:\Projects\Project123\`), where most of the files in the folder(s) are related to the assembly.
-The program opens every file within and below the input directory.
+The program opens every file within and below the top-level assembly folder(s).
 As it does, it creates a graph of the links.
 The graph is subsequently traversed to find related files.
 I don't know how it works; my son did that part.